 - 1. Physical or verbal threats towards staff, pupils, or other parents

-- 2. actual violence,
+- 2. Actual violence.

-- 3. damage to property
+- 3. Damage to property

-- 4. refusal to leave when asked
+- 4. Refusal to leave when asked

-- 5. disruption of the running of the school
+- 5. Disruption of the running of the school

-- 6. general abusiveness
+- 6. General abusiveness.

 The Executive Headteacher will decide whether the situation has been reached for proposing an actual ban.
-In extreme circumstances, i.e. if the incident is considered to be very serious, the Federation can issue a short-term temporary ban immediately, if required.
+In extreme circumstances, i.e. if the incident is considered to be very serious, then s/he can issue a short-term temporary ban immediately, if required.

 If the issue presents a less immediate threat then the Executive Headteacher will consider issuing a warning letter which says that repeats of such behaviour will likely result in a ban.
-Events may occur in a number of stages and it may be that upon consideration by the Executive Headteacher that a warning letter needs to be issued.
+Events may occur in a number of stages, and it may be that upon consideration by the Executive Headteacher a warning letter needs to be issued.

-The school will write to the parent/carer setting out:
+The school will write to the parent/carer or individual setting out:

-- what has happened and why it is unacceptable - that the school will consider banning the parent/carer from the school premises - give a clear explanation of why the ban is proposed - give the parent/carer 5 working days to respond in writing giving their own version of events - state the length of the proposed ban and give a review date.
+- What has happened and why it is unacceptable - That the school will consider banning the parent/carer from the school premises - Give a clear explanation of why the ban is proposed - Give the parent/carer 5 working days to respond in writing giving their own version of events - State the length of the proposed ban and give a review date.